department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2022-09-profile-editing-evaluation/conversation-guide.md

 	* Choose “Backup codes” (3rd option)
 	* Enter one of the codes above
 ****
+**If staging doesn’t work:**
+- Do you have a va.gov account of your own you’d be comfortable logging in with?
+We will see and change your contact information but we can revert it back to normal when we’re done.
+- If no, end the session
+****

-- Go ahead and updating the contact information you see here - you can start with any field except mailing address.
-You don’t need to use your real information, but you can if that’s easy for you.
+- Go ahead and updating the contact information you see here - you can start with any field **except mailing address.** You don’t need to use your real information, but you can if that’s easy for you.
 We’ll remove all if it when we’re done.
 - If needed, have them trigger address validation flow by intentionally entering data to make the home address incorrect.
 An incorrect zip code will usually do the trick.
 - If needed, have them trigger the “Are you sure?” modal by clicking cancel before saving
 - Moderator: ask follow-up questions to understand the participants experience.
 For example: